alQemist/EAGIR/index.md

 ![Image](/docs/assets/img/eag.png)

-Only Visualization Code are provided (MIT License)
+Only the code and sample data used to generate the visualizations are provided here (MIT License).

 ### This Visualization Repository built using [d3.js](https://d3js.org) Javascript library.